NEWS AND EVENTS

 Title change: Media, Culture, & Society I (COM 265) title has changed to Communication Media.

-- Communication Connection: Friends of COM Newsletter
+- Communication Connection: Friends of COM Newsletter is currently under construction.

 - Check out our COM Alumni Spotlight and learn a few things from our former COM majors!

 - 2014-15 Course Catalogue

 - COM Special Topics Fall 2015 Course Descriptions

 - COM Courses and University Electives in COM Areas of Study (PDF)

 - Make the Most of Your Major: information and handouts from the Spring 2015 event.

 |10:00 - 3:00||Carey|